okta/okta-sdk-java/MIGRATING.md

 ### Breaking Changes

-The following is a list of changes that break backward compatibility in version 2.0.0.
+Following is a list of changes that break backward compatibility in version 2.0.0.

 - `com.okta.sdk.client.Client`
    - Renamed `createRule` to `createGroupRule`